 This video (9:53) is a brief report of the famous "Obedience Study" done by Prof. Stanley Milgram at Yale U. during the 1960s.
 Milgram was interested to learn how far subjects would go to do what was contrary to their moral values when directed to do so by an authority figure.
 The results were, well, shocking.
 This illustrates how our actions are influenced (determined?) by unconscious situational factors.

 Do we really have free will?
-Today Hank explores possible answers to that question, explaining theories like libertarian free will and it’s counterpoint, hard determinism.
+In this video (10:25), good 'ol "Crash Course" Hank explores possible answers to that question, explaining theories like libertarian free will and it’s counterpoint, hard determinism.
+We cannot prove that we have free will.
+But, does that mean that all our actions are determined?
+Can we prove that one thing causes another?
+Can the question of free will versus determinism be answered?

 As we continue to explore free will, Hank considers a middle ground between hard determinism and libertarian free will: compatibilism.
 This view seeks to find ways that our internally motivated actions can be understood as free in a deterministic world.
 We’ll also cover Frankfurt Cases and Patricia Churchland’s rejection of the free-or-not-free dichotomy and her focus on the amount of control we have over our actions.